Frequently Asked Questions

 What are the consequences of getting a screening CT?

 A screening CT exposes you to additional levels of radiation beyond what each of us is exposed to in daily life.
-However, National Jewish Health has a Radiation Reduction Program to address these concerns.
+However, National Jewish Health uses ultra low dose CT technique and tools to address these concerns.

 Secondly, a lung cancer screening CT may lead to follow-up imaging studies.
 Lung nodules may be identified that need to be monitored with a follow-up chest CT.
 Suspicious lung nodules may require additional testing such as PET-CT, biopsy or surgery to decide whether they are in fact cancerous.
 Other abnormalities outside the lungs may be identified such as vascular abnormalities or lesions in the liver.
 These may need to be evaluated further with ultrasound, CT or MRI or physician referral.